What to consider when hiring a contractor?

 If we put a Lifetime Warranty roof on for you, our Manufacturer’s Warranty will cover a replacement for the first 50 years from manufacturer defects covering, “labor, material, tear off, and disposal of the roofing debris off-site.”

-Additionally covered by our warranties are workmanship, plumbing, and painting.
+Additionally, our warranties cover workmanship, even on plumbing or painting when included in the job.
 Our list of warranties for new construction and additions is extensive!